the-other-mariana/circuits-workshop/session03/README.md

 freqs["SIB"] = 29.14; <br />
 freqs["O"] = 0; <br />

-For, example to reach the 4th octave of DO:
+For, example to reach the 4th octave of DO: <br />

 '''
 freqs["DO"]*(2^(4))